Albania–Israel relations: Early days

 Albania was the only European country, of those occupied by the Axis powers of World War II, that emerged from World War II with a larger Jewish population than it had before the Holocaust.
 Its Jewish population rose from 200 before World War II, to more than 3,000 at the end of the war.

 Not only did the Albanians protect their own Jews, but they provided refuge for Jews from neighboring countries.
 The Albanians refused to comply with the Nazis and hand over lists of Jews.
 Instead, they provided the Jewish families with forged documents, and helped them disperse in the Albanian population.
 Some 1,200 Jewish residents and refugees from other Balkan countries were hidden by Albanian families during World War II, according to official records.

 In 2015, Israeli Prime Minister Benjamin Netanyahu said of Albania: "We never forget our friends, and we appreciate that display of humanity, civility, and courage in our darkest hours."
 Albanian Prime Minister Edi Rama said that Albania was "proud to have been a country where no Jew was released to the Nazis, and where there are incredible stories of Muslim families who protected Jewish families."
-In 2020, Albania unveiled a Holocaust memorial in the capital of Tirana to honor the dead and the Albanians who protected Jews from the Nazis, with an inscription written in three stone plaques in English, Hebrew, and Albanian that says “Albanians, Christians, and Muslims endangered their lives to protect and save the Jews.”; Israeli Ambassador Noah Gal Gendler commented: "An excellent example from a small country which highlights the values of humanity, sacrifice, and love, values which still stand as fundamental in Albania."
+In 2020, Albania unveiled a Holocaust memorial in the capital of Tirana to honor the dead and the Albanians who protected Jews from the Nazis, with an inscription written in three stone plaques in English, Hebrew, and Albanian that says “Albanians, Christians, and Muslims endangered their lives to protect and save the Jews.”
+Israeli Ambassador Noah Gal Gendler commented: "An excellent example from a small country which highlights the values of humanity, sacrifice, and love, values which still stand as fundamental in Albania."

-During the Cold War, communist Albanian leader Enver Hoxha had strained ties with Israel, due to his relationships with Arab states and his banning of all religion.

-Diplomatic relations
+Communist Albania (1946–1992)

 Albania has recognized Israel as a state since April 19, 1949.
+During the Cold War (1947–1991), Albanian communist dictator Enver Hoxha had strained ties with Israel, due to his relationships with Arab states and his banning of all religions.
 On August 19, 1991, diplomatic relations between the two countries were established.
 Albania has an embassy in Tel Aviv, Israel, and Israel has an embassy in Tirana, Albania.